lgrcia/prose/docs/source/tutorials/modular-reduction/modular-reduction.rst

          self.last_image = None
          self.positions = []

-We have added two attributes which store the last image (needed to do difference with) and a positions array which will store the moving object position.
+We have added two attributes: one which stores the last image (needed to do difference with) and the other being the positions of the moving object.

-As a reminder, a block have the following strucure:
+As a reminder, a block has the following strucure:

 .. figure:: ./block_structure.jpg
    :align: center